April 3, 2019

-The key to succeeding in the makeup industry and becoming a Makeup Artist, is building a rock-solid foundation.
+The key to succeeding in the makeup industry and becoming a professional makeup artist is building a rock-solid foundation.
 If you skimp on training and certification, your future is uncertain at best.
-Instead, choose beauty schools that offer extensive training opportunities with room for advancement.
-Although your Aunt Debbie raves about your skills with makeup, you need the certification to back up your talent.
+Instead, start with a beauty school that offers extensive training opportunities and room for advancement.
+For a professional career, you will need a license to back up your talent.

 During your schooling, you’re doing so much more than just learning about makeup.
 You’re meeting contacts and expanding your network.
-Your instructors can provide practical advice on how to succeed once you have your certification completed.
-Ideally, find a mentor within the school to help guide you after graduation as you launch your professional career.
+Your instructors can provide practical advice on how to succeed once you complete your education.
+You could find a mentor within the school to help guide you after graduation as you launch your professional career.
 Attend any and all networking events and guest lectures.
 Getting your name out there is important to later success.
 Volunteer often during your early days.
-Providing work free of charge is a tough pill to swallow at first, but once your phone starts ringing with job offers, you’ll be happy you donated some of your time.
+Providing work free of charge is a tough pill to swallow at first, but once your phone starts ringing with job offers, you’ll be happy you donated some of your time in the beginning.
 Working as an assistant in the makeup industry is another way to get your foot in the door.
-Grunt work may sound tedious, but if you’re working with a successful Makeup Artist, you’ll only continue your learning in a hands-on setting.
+It may sound tedious, but if you’re working with a successful makeup artist, you’ll be continuing valuable learning in a hands-on setting.

 Publicize Your Business

 Viability in the makeup industry is dependent on word of mouth advertising as well as a social media presence.
 A strong portfolio with professional shots of before and after makeovers is essential.
 The portfolio should feature a variety of looks including natural, romantic, glam, etc. to showcase your versatility.
 Finding your niche can also be profitable.
 Whether your portfolio is just your Instagram feed or on a website, it’s your chance to show off your work and prove yourself as a skilled artist.
 Creating a business Instagram and updating it regularly with high-quality photos of your work and opportunities will help you make a good impression on the people and connections that matter.